klgh/kaleighscruggs/content/posts/2020-08-12-wordpress-gatsby-part-2/index.md

 ---
-title: "Create a Blog with WordPress and Gatsby - Part 2"
+title: 'Create a Blog with WordPress and Gatsby - Part 2'
-date: "2020-08-12"
+date: '2020-08-12'
 categories:
-  - "tech"
+  - 'tech'
-coverImage: "Blog-Posts-1.png"
+coverImage: 'Blog-Posts-1.png'
 ---

 # Part 2 - The Connection